Content creation has become a ‘must’ for achieving social media success. But what is content, and which type should you be making?

 It’s a fact that nowadays, most things are done online.
 Long gone are the times when shopping or getting information was solely done through TV or radio.
-Social media has become paramount for brands and influencers, and content creation is a ‘must’ for achieving success.
+Social media has become paramount for brands and creators, and content creation is a ‘must’ for achieving success.
 When you create good content, you attract potential customers, retain existing clients, and provide valuable information to them.

 If you are unsure whether content creation is for you, fear not – it’s likely you’re going to find at least one type that fits your niche.
 You don’t necessarily have to be a professional TikToker or an Instagram influencer – though short-form video content is certainly leading the way these days.
 The word ‘content’ actually refers to many different types of communication.
 Here are just a few: